phrazzld/timeismoneycc/BACKLOG.md

   - **Rationale**: Enforces markup quality by treating HTML validation errors as build failures, aligning with the principle of failing on any linting/validation error.
   - **Expected Outcome**: CI workflow step for HTML validation is configured to fail the build upon detecting errors, once initial validation issues are resolved.
   - **Dependencies**: Core CI Pipeline Setup

+- **[Enhancement]**: **Configure Strict TypeScript Build & Remove All Legacy JavaScript**

+  - **Complexity**: Medium
+  - **Rationale**: Ensures code quality and type safety by enforcing strict type checking rules.
+Reduces maintenance overhead by standardizing on TypeScript for all code.
+Aligns with "Type-Safe by Default" and "Explicit is Better than Implicit" principles.
+  - **Expected Outcome**: `tsconfig.json` configured with `strict: true` and other strict flags.
+All code (especially newly refactored logic) compiled successfully under strict checking.
+Legacy JavaScript files like `scripts.js` removed from the codebase.
+  - **Dependencies**: None

 - **[Enhancement]**: **Implement Comprehensive Build-Time Asset Minification**
   - **Complexity**: Medium